WRManns/README-generator/README.md

     ## Description

-    A Node.js app that prompts a user with questions for input, then creates a ReadME.md document from the answers.
+    Created a README.md file for an application from the terminal, using Node.js

     ## Installation

-    Run 'npm install' in the terminal.
+    Run npm install from the terminal

     ## Usage

-    After installation, run 'node index.js' in terminal to begin.
+    User will need to enter their Github username, Project Title, Description, Licensing Info, and any testing that may be involved in their app.

     ## License
   This Project uses the unlicensed License